It’s that time of the year again. 2016 is already coming to a close, and I’m preparing for a new 12 months of goals, travel, and life.

 October was a mad dash to get everything ready for my upcoming move to Asia.
 I opened a business bank account, applied for a business credit card, set up my travel and property insurance, and sold my car.
 In other words, there was a lot of adulting involved.

-I took the train from Eugene up to Vancouver, Canada and reunited with Kendall once more.
+I took the train from Eugene up to Vancouver, Canada and reunited with my partner once more.
 We stayed with a couple of Canadian friends who had rented a hotel room for the weekend, and relaxed as much as possible before heading to the other side of the world.

 “There were wonderful aspects about Portland and living in the Pacific Northwest as a whole, but I would never do it again.
 Even with the amount of cities I’ve lived in abroad.
 Even with how many times I’ve had to start over and create a new life in a foreign place.
 I’ve never had as hard of a time as I did in Portland.
 The few friends that I did make were not from Portland originally, and there was always that underlying feeling of ‘you’re not welcome here.'” – The Surprising Reasons Why I Didn’t Like Portland, Oregon